SolarEdgeTech/pyctuator/README.md

 # Pyctuator

-Pyctuator is a Python implementation of the Spring Actuator API for popular web frameworks.
+Pyctuator is a Python implementation of the Spring Actuator API for popular web frameworks which allows a web application written in Python to be managed and monitored by codecentric's [Spring Boot Admin](https://github.com/codecentric/spring-boot-admin).
 Pyctuator implements a growing subset of the actuator API (see https://docs.spring.io/spring-boot/docs/2.1.8.RELEASE/actuator-api/html/) that allows monitoring Python applications using Spring Boot Admin.

 ## Why?